-- A. Statement of mission or philosophy.

-- B. Aims and objectives.
+- A. Statement of mission or philosophy. - B. Aims and objectives.

 - C. Statements of accreditation.

 - D. Names of School Board members and officers.

 - E. Names of faculty.

 - F. Membership of faculty committees.

 - G. Calendar of events for the school year.

 - H. Description of the curriculum.

 - I. Description of the courses offered.

 - J. Requirements for entrance and graduation.

 - K. Definition of the unit of scholastic credit.

 - L. Description of the system of grading.

 - M. Standards of conduct.

 - N. Statement of costs.

 - O. Description of the school plant, including the facilities for housing students.

 - P. Nondiscrimination statement.
 (See §1642.)

 - Q. Legal announcements and disclosures.

+- R. Grievance policy.

-1760:94 Fund Raising Projects
+1760:20 Fund Raising Projects

 The School Board must approve all major fund-raising activities.
+Fund raising projects should not interfere with the educational program.